Sumeet011/100xDevs-Dark-Mode-Extension/README.md

 Free to use and modify for personal use.

-## Credits

-Created for the 100xDevs community by GitHub Copilot.

 ---

 **Note**: This extension only works on harkirat.classx.co.in.
 It doesn't collect any data or require any special permissions beyond accessing the website.